Last Updated on

 Mehan Gardens during Goyo’s time was a tourist draw.
 A stroll within its botanical garden could provide a brief education about the Philippines’ rich flora.
 The mini zoo was a relatively recent addition by the Americans, who are also credited for changing the name of the place in 1913 into Mehan Gardens after the American sanitation chief John C. Mehans.

 During the Spanish colonial period, the place where the garden now stands was known as Jardin Botanico.
 But contrary to popular belief, Mehan Gardens and the Spanish-era Jardin Botanico are not exactly the same thing.

-Jardin Botanico, or the Royal Botanical Garden of Manila, was established in 1858 by a decree of then Governor General Fernando de Norzagaray.
-Prior to this, the area was the site of a 16th century Parián, the same place where the first three books in the country–including the “Doctrina Christiana en lengua Española y Tagala”–were published.
+Jardin Botanico, or the Royal Botanical Garden of Manila, was established in 1858 by a decree of the then Governor General Fernando de Norzagaray.
+Prior to this, the area was the site of a 16th-century Parián, the same place where the first three books in the country–including the “Doctrina Christiana en lengua Española y Tagala”–were published.

 It was also in this period when the young E. Aguilar Cruz, or “Abé” to his friends, decided to leave Escuela de Bellas Artes to become a self-made painter and writer.
 Originally from Pampanga, Abé efficiently adapted in his new home that by the time his sister Belen followed him in Manila in 1933, he already knew every nook and cranny of the Manila jungle.

 In a biography written by Nick Joaquin for her brother, Belen recalls the time she spent in the 1930s Manila, specifically the Mehan Gardens where she met the most famous celebrity animal at that time–Goyo: